Marriage Laws for Foreigners in Saudi Arabia

 Eligibility Requirements

-Prerequisites of Qualification Muslim expats and those not practicing Islam have to face legal and cultural restrictions in an Islamic Sharia country.
-Muslim males can marry women from the People of the Book (formerly Christians and Jews).
-However, marriages between Muslim women and non-Muslim men are not generally accepted.
-Non-Muslims wishing to marry a Muslim will have conversion options to doing so.
+Muslim expats and non-Muslims face legal and cultural restrictions in Saudi Arabia, an Islamic Sharia-governed country.
+Muslim men may marry women from the People of the Book (Christians and Jews), but Saudi law generally does not accept marriages between Muslim women and non-Muslim men.
+Non-Muslims who wish to marry a Muslim must consider converting to Islam.

 For those not of the practicing Islamic faith and not wishing to convert, civil marriages usually prove difficult in Saudi Arabia.
-Foreigners are usually subjected to marrying at their respective embassies, which may not always work with every country.
+Foreigners often must marry at their respective embassies, though not all embassies offer this option.
 However, the British and Philippine embassies in Saudi Arabia do allow for marriages.
-It must also be ascertained what documents should be prepared with the embassy for embassy marriages.
+Couples should confirm which documents their embassy requires for the process.

 While there may be social reform tendencies in Saudi Arabia, the country remains deliberately conservative and practices strict Islamic laws.
 Consulting a legal expert and local authorities will help foreigners know the details of eligibility for marriage and cultural expectations.